silogen/kaiwo/docs/docs/reference/aim.md

 ### AIMServiceTemplate

 An AIMServiceTemplate is a namespaced and versioned template that selects a runtime profile for a given AIMClusterModel.
 A template references exactly one model by its canonical name.
-It defines the metric (`latency` or `throughput`), the numeric precision (for example `auto` [default], `bf16`, `fp16`, `fp8`, `fp32`, `fp4`, `int8`, `int4`), the GPU selector (`gpuSelector` with GPU `count`, target card `model`, and optional partitioning), and `tensorParallelism`.
+It defines the metric (`latency` or `throughput`), the numeric precision (for example `auto` [default], `bf16`, `fp16`, `fp8`, `fp32`, `fp4`, `int8`, `int4`) and the GPU selector (`gpuSelector` with GPU `count`, target card `model`, and optional partitioning).
 It may also request cache warming through `warmCache`.
 On creation, the operator inspects the image associated with the referenced model and selects the appropriate runtime profile.

 **Observability**